wowkster/wowkster/README.md

 ## Current Projects

+* Custom Minecraft Client (Not named yet)
+* Backend Node server with Express
+* A mod which uses Twitch chat as input for your Minecraft player (Fabric 1.16.5 and Forge 1.8.9)
+* Discord and Minecraft integration plugin for Spigot
-* What ever I feel like working on
+* Anything else I feel like working on

 ## My GitHub Stats